sfhansen/mse246_project/reports/final_report.md

 The best model, in terms had a value of $\lambda$ very close to 0, and $\alpha$ very close to 0 (the ridge penalty).
 Ninety-seven variables of the original 201 had non-zero coefficients.

-#### One Year and Five Year Prediction of default (out of sample)
+###One Year and Five Year Predictions of Default (out of sample)

 The below figures show the out of sample performance of the one and five year probabilities estimated by the Cox model:

 \begin{center}
 \includegraphics[width=315pt,height=300pt]{../studies/p_1_roc_curve.pdf}
 \includegraphics[width=315pt,height=300pt]{../studies/p_5_roc_curve.pdf}